SekenderNaveed1/Equigrade/README.md

 # Json file example
-So at the heart of each equigrade program is a JSON file in which each program is based off
+So at the heart of each equigrade program is a JSON file in which each program is based off (all of this is very user modifiable)

 ```json
 {